 Is the US the least-protected first world nation?
 The European Union (with Japan and Canada not far behind) has banned over 1,300 cosmetic ingredients due to safety concerns while the US has banned 11, not a typo; eleven ingredients are banned for use in cosmetics in the US.
 (7)

-12 Known Carcinogens Commonly Found in Body Care Products
+12 Known Carcinogens in Your Bathroom

 Formaldehyde (and formaldehyde releasers such as: bronopol, DMDM hydantoin, diazolidinyl urea, imidazolidinyl urea, and quaternium-15) is classified as a known human carcinogen by both the IARC and the NTP.
 (1, 2) This is the product used to preserve bodies for scientific research—how can it possibly belong in your cosmetics?
 It is frequently included as a preservative in nail polish, shampoo, hair conditioner, baby wash, body wash, facial cleansers, and eye shadow.